-Just arrived in the Grand Duchy or moving from a rental property to a new house?
+Just arrived in the Grand Duchy or moving from a rental property to a new house with a waiting gap?
 There are numerous reasons you might need temporary furnished accommodation in Luxembourg for a few nights, a few weeks, a month or even a year.
 Here are some options for an interim home.

 Bed & Breakfast or Airbnb